sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnxruntime/inference.rst

     # or GraphOptimizationLevel.ORT_ENABLE_ALL
     so.optimized_model_filepath = "to_save_the_optimized_onnx_file.onnx"

+The bigger the graph is, the more efficient optimizations are.
-Example shows how to enable or disable optimizations on a simple graph.
-The bigger the graph is, the more efficient they are.
+One example shows how to enable or disable optimizations on a simple
-See :ref:`benchmark-ort-onnx-graph-opt`.
+graph: :ref:`benchmark-ort-onnx-graph-opt`.

 Class :epkg:`InferenceSession` as any other class from :epkg:`onnxruntime` cannot be pickled.
 Everything can